microtron-workstation/microtron/README.md

 ## Project Status

-As of November 2020, this project is still very much in the alpha phase.
+As of November 2020, this project is still *very* much in the alpha phase.

 **Please keep in mind that this is an experiment and in no way production-ready.
-It is very likely that the whole Microtron codebase will experience intense, earth-shattering change during its journey to 1.0.**
+It is very likely that the whole Microtron codebase will experience intense, earth-shattering changes during their journey to 1.0**

 ## Contributing

-Since I'm still in the process of slowly figuring out the exact combination of nuts, bolts and duct tape required to make this project work more or less seamlessly, I'll probably need quite some time to even partially wrap my head around all the interesting concepts and dark corners of DSP engineering.
-If you have an idea for a feature or a change, or if you'd like to report an error, please don't hesitate to create a pull request or open an issue.
+Since I'm still in the process of slowly figuring out the exact combination of nuts, bolts and duct tape required to make this project work more or less seamlessly, I'll probably need quite some time to even partially wrap my head around all the interesting concepts and dark corners of digital signal processing I can find, about filter design, granular synthesis and *so many* other things.
+If you have an idea for a feature or a change, or you'd like to report an error, please don't hesitate to open an issue, creating a pull request or sending me a message.

 ## License